 Description Estimated Useful Life

 Leasehold improvements and fixtures Lesser of estimated useful life or life of lease

 Furniture and equipment 5 years

 Computer equipment and software 3 years

 Vehicles 3-5 years

-DME equipment rented 13 months

 Property and equipment is reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-There were no impairment charges for the years ended December 31, 2014 and 2013.
+There were no impairment charges for the years ended December 31, 2015 and 2014.